skaiteo/corride/README.md

 # Corride

-A Flutter concept application for booking drivers to drive travellers around locally
+A Flutter concept application for booking drivers to drive travellers around locally.